MukitCSTE/UVicSENG360Labs/lab08/index.md

 ----------

-# Part 4: Running without ASLR (Optional) #
+# Part 4: Running without ASLR #

-*If you have extra time or want to continue playing around, go ahead and do the following section.*
+*This section is optional.
+However, please read this section and try to at least understand what this attack is attempting to do.*

 Do the section *The Importance of Being Patched*.
 It will show you that it is possible to know the address of the stack we need to attack by using `ps`